-Rise has 12 classrooms in its new facility which can accommodate up to twelve children each.
+Rise has 10 classrooms in its new facility which can accommodate eight to twelve children dependent on age.
 In each classroom, about 70% of the children have developmental disabilities and about 30% are traditional learners or children without disabilities.
 Rise can support children with a range of developmental disabilities including those due to genetic conditions like Down syndrome, Williams syndrome, and cerebral palsy; brain injuries suffered in utero or at birth; and conditions which have not yet been diagnosed.
 The inclusion of children of differing abilities at Rise, also known as an “integrated environment” is absolutely core to Rise’s mission and principles.
 The short and long-term benefits of an integrated environment are equally great for children with developmental disabilities and those without.
 Rise Philosophy

 Children are assigned to classrooms based on their chronological age (ages six months to six years) and educational needs.
 The classrooms include infant, young toddler, toddler, preschool, and pre-kindergarten.
 Each classroom employs a teacher who has a Master’s degree in Special Education, or is working towards one, and two instructional teacher assistants.
 The adult to child ratio is approximately one adult for every three children.
 Children are under the supervision of a responsible adult at all times.

 Rise operates on a year round schedule which is aligned as closely as possible with the schedule of our local school systems.
 The projected days of operation for each year are supplied in advance to allow parents time to plan alternative childcare options.
 There are planned breaks which include one week in the spring, two weeks in May, three weeks at the end of the summer, a week at Thanksgiving and three weeks at Christmas.
 The classes operate from 8:00 A.M. until 2:30 P.M., Monday through Friday.